02.Cupboards and drawers

 Note: If you rent your home, ask the landlord or agent for permission to install any permanent locks or other devices.
 They shouldn’t refuse reasonable requests, but may require you to uninstall the devices when you leave.

 Many locks and latches are attached with adhesive fasteners rather than screws.
-Our test found some that didn’t stick on securely, possibly due to the product having been on shelves for some time and the adhesive deteriorating.
+We found some that didn’t stick on securely, possibly due to the product having been on shelves for some time and the adhesive deteriorating.
 Check the device is firmly attached by pushing and pulling in all directions once attached.
 The flipside is that some aren’t easy to remove, should you decide to do this once the kids have grown up enough; the adhesive pad can be left behind or mark the surface.
 Removable adhesive pads could be a good option, especially in rented homes.

 Cupboard door locks

 Types include sliding ratchet locks that loop around door handles, and locks that fasten to each door and connect with a flexible or rigid bar or loop.
 Choose one that suits the handle or door design; if you can detach the lock with a bit of determined jiggling or pulling, so might a toddler.
 The lock should require some strength and dexterity to operate; enough to make it too hard for a child but not so it’s too annoying for you.
 Locks that require multiple separate actions, such as pressing and sliding, are best.
-Most of these locks will still allow the doors to open a little, creating a gap that could pinch little fingers.
+Watch out – most of these locks will still allow the doors to open a little, creating a gap that could pinch little fingers.